 He now lives in the UK and is a professor of global health and humanitarian affairs at the University of Manchester.
 He continues to work to bring the world’s attention to the suffering of the Darfuri people, both in Darfur and in refugee camps in Chad.
 He regularly travels back to the region and is a Special Representative of the Aegis Trust for the prevention of crimes against humanity.

-The stories of people, like Mukesh, who witnessed the Genocide in Darfur are very important.
+The stories of people, like Mukesh, who witnessed Sudan’s genocide in Darfur and countrywide persecution and atrocities are very important.
 At least 300,000 were killed and there are still 2.7 million internally displaced people living in camps across Darfur and a further 300,000 Darfuri refugees living across the border in Chad.
 It is very difficult for survivors of the Genocide to tell their stories; most are still struggling to survive and rebuild their lives.

 With thanks to Aegis Trust.